Team3128/team3128.github.io/members/index.md

 - Thursday Aug.
 31 – Mechanical
 - Friday Sept.
 1 – Strategy

-When you apply to the Team, you may apply to 2 departments (Maximum).
+When you apply to the Team, you may apply to 2 departments (maximum).
 You MUST attend those departments presentation days to be considered.

 For example – if you are most interested in Marketing and Strategy, you **must** attend Wednesday (Marketing) and Friday (Strategy) of Narweek.

-### **How to Join Team 3128**
+### **Steps to Join Team 3128**
 - Be a current student at CCA
 - Attend **Intro Day** on **August 25th at 3:30pm in the Robotics Workshop**
 - Attend **Narweek (Aug 28 – Sept.
 1)** for the departments that interest you
     - To join any department, you must have attended their Narweek presentation day.
 - Be sure you can meet the time commitment
 - **Fill out an application**, choosing your top 2 departments (Applications will open Wednesday Aug.
 30 at 6 PM, link to the application will be right here on the Website)
-- *If you email us from your ----@my.sduhsd.net school email, we cannot respond.
+- *If you apply from/contact us using your schoolemail ( ----@my.sduhsd.net ), we cannot respond.
 All emails from outside my.sdhusd.net are blocked.*

 <!-- #### [Applications are now open!
 Click here for the application link:](https://docs.google.com/forms/d/e/1FAIpQLSdfcDF-iE6YUBzg_dt-5Y2yW_UEYTA0SdGY07uJ2QvRiYqzsw/viewform)
 #### Applications close on Friday, September 2 at 11:59 PM.